d-Lysergic acid diethylamide

 Furthermore, weed can cause paranoia and increase the intensity and frequency of thought loops.
 Furthermore, avoid combining LSD with other drugs as the experience can quickly get out of control.
 Don't take LSD if you take lithium or antidepressants.
 Lithium is known to have negative interactions with LSD.
 Many drugs prescribed as antidepressants have a cancelling effect on LSD, or potential negative effects.

-Cannabidiol: This supplement can greatly help relieve body load discomfort and aid with reducing anxiety.
+CBD: This supplement can greatly help relieve body load discomfort and aid with reducing anxiety.
+Use around 50mg to 100mg.

-- Note the amount of THC your CBD product contains.
-THC can amplify the trip unpredictably and may cause increased paranoia and thought loops in some people.
+- Make sure your CBD supplement only contains CBD and not THC.
+THC can amplify the trip unpredictably and may cause increased paranoia and thought loops.

 Passion flower: In extract form, this supplement can greatly help with anxiety.
 However, it can amplify the trip greatly due to its being a mild MAOI.
 Use sparingly.
 Use around 90mg to 100mg in extract form, or 350mg to 500mg of dried passionflower.